 Where a child is absent from school and we have not received any verbal or written communication from the parent, then we initiate a first day contact process.
 Office staff check all of the registers from 9.05am to 9.20am on a daily basis, to identify those pupils who are absent.
+The office will ring twice during the morning (30 minutes apart) and in discussion with SLT send an email.
 There are occasions when we are unaware why the child is absent and we will attempt to contact the parent to check the reasons for the child's absence.
 If vulnerable pupils are absent without reason and parents/carers have not contacted the school after being contacted, a member of the SLT may carry out a welfare check and call at the home address leaving a 'calling card' stating the date, time and reason for the visit.